brendabalsalobre/Tweet_Emotion_Classification/README.md

 # Tweet Emotion Classification Project

 ## 🔎 Project Overview
 This project applies supervised learning to classify tweets into six emotions (sadness, joy, love, anger, fear, surprise) using TF-IDF features and classic machine learning models.
-By transitioning from Naive Bayes to Logistic Regression, the model's accuracy improved from 84% to 90%, offering a scalable solution for detecting a variety of emotions in texts.
+By transitioning from Naive Bayes to Logistic Regression, the model's accuracy improved from 84% to 90%, offering a scalable solution for detecting a variety of emotions in text.

 ## 🎯 Objective
 My goal with this project was to create a reproducible NLP workflow that combines text preprocessing, feature scaling, and model tuning to improve classification performance on short-form user-generated text.